John Clowder

-John Clowder, also known as Takamo, is an American artist and independent video game developer whose work has been described as collage and surrealist.
-Clowder published three games, Middens, Gingiva and Where They Create the Roadkill, using RPG Maker, and have been described as representative of a trend of experimental games made using the engine.
+John Clowder, also known as revolverwinds, myformerselves, or Takamo, is an American artist and independent video game developer whose work has been described as collage and surrealist.
+Clowder published three games, Middens, Gingiva and Where They Cremate the Roadkill, using RPG Maker, and have been described as representative of a trend of experimental games made using the engine.

 Career

 Clowder has worked across media in illustration, writing and game design, as well as having tutored in gaming and digital arts at college.
 Clowder's games, including Middens and Gingiva, are typified by their use of collage and surrealist imagery, with additional watercolor art from collaborator and artist Shaina Nordlund.
 To integrate collage design in his games, Clowder used cut-up quotes from random public figures in his dialog, and cited an interest in the reuse of "morbid medical texts, bone atlases and zoographic curios" as visual references.
 Clowder's games, which were created with RPG Maker, have been cited as a range of notable experimental games made using the engine.